 I asked him if he did his mixing by feel.
 Rolf said that when he was learning how to make paint, he was told to make a formula and stick to it.
 And that is what he does.
 The paint is made in batches of a gallon and a half.
 Of course, standing over each batch, as he does, if adjustments need to be made, he can make them.
 What really needs his attention, however, are the transparent colors.
 Their pigments are so light, they are a bit tricky to deal with and have to be nursed through the grinding process.

 I didn’t want to post anything about these paints until I tried them myself.
-I can only share with you the benefit of one day of working with them, but I am thrilled.
+I am thrilled.
 The paints I used have a nice buttery consistency.
 They are not as stiff as paints with extenders in them.

-You can currently buy RGH paints in jars of 1/8 of a pint to 1/4, 1/2 and full pints to a quart, 1/2 gallon and gallon.
-Eventually Rolf will be selling his paint in tubes, but as his first priority was to supply large quantity of affordable paint jars and cans won out as a means of delivery.
+You can buy RGH paints in jars of 1/8 of a pint to 1/4, 1/2 and full pints to a quart, 1/2 gallon and gallon.
+Rolf has started to sell his paint in tubes, but as his first priority was to supply large quantity of affordable paint jars and cans won out as his preferred means of delivery.

 You can order RGH Paints on line at RGH Artists’ Oil Paints Mention that you heard about him from me and he will sweeten your order — no, not with candy, with paint.